JellyBeans1312/lightside/README.md

 ## Project goals
 A one week project for a two person team.
 This project was meant to solidify our skills in React while being an introduction to Jest/Enzyme asynchronous and unit testing, React Router, Fetch calls, and using an API for the first time.
-Check out the [project link ](http://frontend.turing.io/projects/light-side.html) for more!
+Check out the [project specs](http://frontend.turing.io/projects/light-side.html)!

 ## Install